Follow Us

 911 Basics: Responding to a Heart Attack

-Diagram of the warning signs of a heart attackHeart disease is the leading killer in the U.S. Knowing the warning signs of a heart attack and how to respond could save a life.
+Heart disease is the leading cause of death in the United States.
+Knowing the warning signs of a heart attack and how to respond could save a life.
 These guidelines can help you make the right decisions and take the right steps when seconds count.

-• Uncomfortable pressure, fullness, squeezing, or pain in the center of the chest that lasts more than a few minutes or goes away and comes back
+• Uncomfortable pressure, squeezing, fullness, or pain in the center of the chest that lasts more than a few minutes or goes away and comes back

-• Pain spreading to the shoulders, neck, back, jaw, and arms
+• Pain spreading to the jaw, shoulders, neck, back, and arms

 • Chest discomfort with lightheadedness, fainting, sweating, or nausea